-Television and Video Games: In the Living Room, there are two TV remotes.
-The long remote turns the television on/off and changes the volume.
-The Dish remote does everything else.
-To watch television, click the on button on the long remote.
+Television and Video Games: To watch television, click the two red buttons on the Dish remote.
 A few pre-recorded movies can be found on Dish Network by clicking DVR on the remote.
 Video on Demand (VOD) is not available.

-Page 55 has a Dish channel guide.
+Page 48 has a Dish channel guide.